MarcosLaffitte/GranMapache/README.md

 > done: simplify feasability testing

-- working: add examples with isomorphisms to standalone
+> done: add examples with isomorphisms to standalone

 - working: add options to ignore node labels or/and edge labels